-The Non-native species removal project involved using three fyke nets during each trapping session.
+The Non-native animal species removal project involved using fyke nets during each trapping session.
 Fyke nets are passive traps that have 50-foot leads that guide fish into a 12-foot long by 3-foot wide hoop net.
-Additionally, a series of nutria traps were deployed along the banks of the Comal system.
-The fyke nets and nutria trap locations are depicted in Figure 4.
-The footprint of the fyke nets and nutria traps is presented in Table 2 along with the overlap of Fountain Darter occupied habitat.
+Additionally, five gill nets were used in Landa Lake and a series of nutria traps were deployed along the banks of the Comal system.
+The footprint of the fyke nets, gill nets and nutria traps is presented in Table 2 along with the overlap of fountain darter occupied habitat.
 In addition to these activities, biologists snorkeled early in the morning and late in the afternoon (high times of fish activity) in areas of high fish density and speared non-native fish as well as hand picking giant ramshorn snails.
-Temporary disturbance resulting from foot traffic within Fountain Darter occupied habitat did occur around the fyke nets as well as slightly elevated turbidity downstream when nets were being placed, checked, and removed.
+Temporary disturbance resulting from limited foot traffic within Fountain Darter occupied habitat and slightly elevated turbidity downstream likely occurred during net placement and retrieval.